patzj/HTB-Challenges-Web-COP/README.md

 After validating it in a controlled environment, testing the payload against the live application also yields positive results.
 Flag successfully captured!

 ## Post-Exploitation
+In an actual penetration testing scenario, the true post-exploitation objective often involves acquiring a reverse shell, enabling deeper infiltration into the host or, in more severe cases, the entire network.
+But that I failed to do.

+As a software developer, this serves as a crucial reminder not to accept user input blindly.
+It emphasizes the importance of diligently sanitizing and implementing various checks tailored to the specific context.
+While practices may vary across tech stacks, adhering to best practices when it comes to saving and retrieving data is in our best interest.